-Our business, operations and financial performance could be adversely affected by the effects of the ongoing and evolving COVID-19 pandemic, and such effects could be material; however, as of March 31, 2021, we have not seen a significant adverse impact to our financial position, results of operations, cash flows and liquidity as a result of the COVID-19 pandemic.
-The COVID-19 pandemic has resulted in travel and other restrictions in order to reduce the spread of the disease, including state and local orders across the United States and in countries in which we operate that, among other things, direct individuals to follow social distancing guidelines and or to shelter at their places of residence, direct businesses and governmental agencies to cease non-essential operations at physical locations, prohibit certain non-essential gatherings and events and order cessation of non-essential travel.
-In response to public health directives and orders, we have implemented work-from-home policies for our global workforce and continue to enforce them with limited exceptions, including at our headquarters in Columbia, Maryland.
+Our business, operations and financial performance could be adversely affected by the effects of the ongoing and evolving COVID-19 pandemic, and such effects could be material; however, as of September 30, 2021, we have not seen a significant adverse impact to our financial position, results of operations, cash flows and liquidity as a result of the COVID-19 pandemic.
+The COVID-19 pandemic resulted in travel and other restrictions in order to reduce the spread of the disease, including state and local orders across the United States and in countries in which we operate that, among other things, directed individuals to follow social distancing guidelines and or to shelter at their places of residence, directed businesses and governmental agencies to cease non-essential operations at physical locations, prohibited certain non-essential gatherings and events and ordered cessation of non-essential travel.
+In response to public health directives and orders, we implemented work-from-home policies for our global workforce, including at our headquarters in Columbia, Maryland.
+As these restrictions have eased, we have begun to resume some activities, including limited business travel, and implemented hybrid work environments that permit inperson work at the option of the employee at certain of our global office locations, including at our headquarters.
+Re-opening our offices could expose our employees to health risks, and us to associated liability.
+We expect many employees to continue to work remotely or a hybrid of inperson and remote work, which presents risks, uncertainties and costs that could affect our performance, including operational and workplace culture challenges, uncertainty regarding office space needs and heightened vulnerability to cyberattacks.

-Remote work policies, quarantines, shelter-in-place and similar government orders, shutdowns or other restrictions on the conduct of business operations related to the COVID-19 pandemic may adversely affect our business and our ability to generate sales of, and revenues from, our platform offerings.
-For example, substantially all of our field sales and other professional services are being conducted remotely, and while we do not yet know if such remote operations will affect our ability to attract, retain or upsell customers, we anticipate that our revenue growth could be adversely impacted by the COVID-19 pandemic and weak global economic conditions.
+Further developments in the COVID-19 pandemic could result in changes to our remote and hybrid work policies, and additional quarantines, shelter-in-place or similar government orders, shutdowns or other restrictions on the conduct of business operations which may adversely affect our business and our ability to generate sales of, and revenues from, our platform offerings.
+For example, since the onset of the COVID-19 pandemic substantially all of our field sales and other professional services were conducted remotely.
+As health and safety restrictions have eased, we have begun to permit in-person field sales and professional services activity in limited circumstances, and while we did not see a significant adverse impact from remote operations in our ability to attract, retain or upsell customers, we anticipate that our revenue growth could be adversely impacted by developments in the COVID-19 pandemic that negatively impact global economic conditions, including, for example, as a result of the tightening of health and safety restrictions in the United States or globally.